kootstra-rene/mdlr-tutorials/docs/posts/20221202-getting-async-things-done.md

 - `done(null, ...args)` at the end of happy paths
 - `done(new Error(), ...args)` at the end of Error paths

 Instead of `done(null)`, `done()` is also allowed.

-Let's first write a small program that uses the same pattern to see how all this works in practice.
+Let's first write a small program that uses the same pattern to see how all this works in practice using the different mechanisms.

 ## user hack

-A malicious hacker acquired access to the credentials of one user for a very-important website.
-In three async calls s/he will have all your userdetails stored forever on the machine where the script runs.
+A malicious hacker acquired access to the credentials of one user of a very-important website.
+In 3 async calls s/he will have all your userdetails stored forever on the machine where the script runs.
 These async calls are:

 - `User getUser(credentials)` (to get the user object from the server)
 - `UserDetails getUserDetails(User)` (to get the userdetails from the server)
 - `storeUserDetails(UserDetails)` (to store locally)

 Let's - for the sake of comparison - not worry about the details (like worrying if a value or a promise is returned) and compare the 4 approaches:

 ```
 function callbackHacker() {